Download the all-new Republic app:

 Advertisement

-Consumer Affairs Minister Ram Vilas Paswan had also written a letter to all Chief Ministers asking m to carry out immediate anti-hoarding operations to ensure supplies in markets are augmented and stock holding limits are strictly enforced.
+Consumer Affairs Minister Ram Vilas Paswan had also written a letter to all Chief Ministers asking them to carry out immediate anti-hoarding operations to ensure the supplies in the markets are augmented and stock holding limits are strictly enforced.

-On December 9, central government had revised stockholding limits on retailers from five metric tonnes to two metric tonnes. stock limits were only revised for retailers and it was kept unchanged for wholesalers at 25 metric tonnes.
-Importers continue to remain exempted from se stocks limits for imported onions.
+On December 9, the central government had revised the stockholding limits on retailers from five metric tonnes to two metric tonnes.
+The stock limits were only revised for retailers and it was kept unchanged for wholesalers at 25 metric tonnes.
+Importers continue to remain exempted from these stocks limits for imported onions.

 Many protests were held in several states post onion price hike.
 In places like Madhurai, Tamil Nadu, onion prices shot up to Rs 200 and in Hyderabad, it is Rs 300.